mattbnz/web-matt/content/w/draft-oncall-scheduling.md

 ### Solving the flexibility challenge

-The fact that inflexible round-robin schedules continue to be the most common approach to on-call scheduling despite the benefits that more flexible schedules would provide hints that there are some challenges to be overcome in achieving this foundation.
+Creating flexible assignments is much more complicated than using a fixed round-robin schedule due to the combinatorial explosion of potential shift assignments that must be evaluated.
+Manual, human led planning of schedules is not possible.
+The need to maintain fairness and balance across team members and between shifts adds further complications that must be considered beyond simply avoiding conflicting commitments.
+These challenges perhaps partially explain why more widespread use of flexible on-call schedules are not observed.

-* Moving from a fixed round-robin schedule to flexible assignments reveals a combinatorial explosion of potential schedules even for small teams.
-Manual, human led planning of flexible schedules is not sustainable.
+From a software perspective the ability to solve these challenges is relatively straightforward using [constraint programming algorithms](https://en.wikipedia.org/wiki/Constraint_programming), but given the very human-centric nature of on-call scheduling the interface between team members and how information about their commitments and other preferences gets into the scheduling system is a key part of the problem to solve.

-* Flexible schedules lack the predictability of round-robin assignments.
-The simplicity of knowing that you will be on-call every Nth week without having to explicitly look at the schedule is valued by many people, even when faced with the inevitable conflicts it produces.
+This information needs to be obtained without requiring significant effort or extra maintenance - as important as on-call scheduling is to an effective on-call environment, it should be something that happens painlessly in the background, not something that requires significant time or energy from anyone on the team to maintain.

-* Data availablity and cost.
-Achieving flexible schedules requires accurate data about existing commitments to avoid for each member of the team, which must be accurate and obtainable at low cost - primarily in terms of team member time.
-No-one wants to spend significant amounts of time planning on-call shifts.
+### Calendar driven, constraint optimising scheduling

-* Maintaining fairness and balance across team members and between shifts is more complicated when flexible schedules are in-use, adding to the cost of managing the combinatorial explosion of potential schedules.
+My experience from working with teams at Google and elsewhere, is that using an existing calendar as the source of on-call availability information is the best approach.
+Calendars already contain many of the key events such as holidays and other out of office periods which are crucial inputs when building a flexible schedule, and provide a simple, widely-available method for maintaining additional directives to the scheduling system by simply anotating existing or newly created calendar events with basic "tags" somewhere in the title or description (e.g. no-oncall, prefer-oncall).

-The only way to overcome all these challenges is through software that is able to automatically sort through the many potential combinations of shift assignments and find the optimum schedule that minimizes conflicts while maintaining all the other desired properties.
+A flexible on-call scheduling system can be built by combining this calendar driven availability information (collected from each team member) with configuration of the desired shift layout for a team.
+The resulting set of possibiltiies are scored by a constraint solving algorithm against the desired criteria for the schedule (avoiding conflicts, balance, etc) and the optimum schedule found.

-The best source of data for the commitments of each team member is usually their calendar which already contains key events such as holidays and other out of office periods which are crucial to building a schedule.
-For further flexibility simple text-based tags (e.g. no-oncall, prefer-oncall) can also be used to provide further input data to the scheduling system at the same time as the underlying events are created/modified on the team members calendar.
+Teams can choose how far in advance they want this assignment process to run to strike a balance between maximising the amount of notice in advance of being scheduled for a shift and the degree of forward planning of your calendar events that is required.

-### Calendar driven, constraint solving scheduling
+The result is flexible, effective on-call schedules with minimum effort and time required from the team.
+The perfect foundation from which to continue building an on-call practice that delivers learning and growth!

-In my experience this combination of calendar driven data with a constraint optimising scheduling tool is the best way to provide a flexible on-call schedule for a team.
-You obtain all the benefits of a flexible schedule for a very minimal level of overhead spent on ensuring the appropriate tags and out of office events are present in your calendar(s).
+### Wrap Up

-Each team can choose how far in advance they want their schedules generated to strike a balance between maximising the amount of notice in advance of being scheduled for a shift and the degree of forward planning and calendar maintenance that must be sustained.
-I've seen some teams using daily on-call shifts schedule only 1 week in advance once they're comfortable with the process!
+Flexible on-call scheduling that lowers barriers to entry, reduces stress levels and provides a foundation for iterative improvement and learning practices to be established upon is a requirement for any team wishing to operate an effective on-call rotation.
+The use of existing calendar information combined with constraint solving algorithms provides a straightforward and no-hassle method of achieving this flexibility - but is not functionality that is available in any existing on-call or incident management product available that I have found!

-The tooling to achieve this type of scheduling outcome was simple and easy to use at Google, but is not possible in any of the existing incident management and on-call products on the market today.
+I've spent the last few months working with a set of initial customers to prototype and test a product that fills this gap.
+I'm excited to share more about it over the coming weeks and months.
+Watch this space!

-I've spent the past few months building and testing a product to solve this gap with some early customers - watch this space for more news soon!
+One final reason to put the foundation of flexible scheduling in place as soon as possible: regardless of where you start from, every other challenge in scheduling an on-call rotation, from shift arrangement to how you handle nights and weekends and even related aspects like training become easier to manage when you have more potential solutions to choose from as you'll see in the next few posts.